 Open data requires data accessibility and affordability.
 One of the big issues concerning data accessibility is access to administrative data.
 While such data may have limitations in terms of quality and coverage, most of the time the biggest obstacle to using them is the struggle to get access to them.
 The reasons are countless and sometimes complex (e.g. data sensitivity), including data holders having a limited understanding of the huge value of administrative data as a public good.
-Greater quality and use of register and administrative data would help to close the gender data gap in legal identity and civil registration (theme 1), especially for CRVS; in education and lifelong learning (theme 2), especially for information on teachers, school programs and school infrastructure; in access to services and infrastructure (theme 8) to map services and infrastructure; in women's participation in decision-making (theme 10), especially data on property registers.
+Greater quality and use of register and administrative data would help to close the gender data gap in legal identity and civil registration (theme 1), especially for CRVS; in education and lifelong learning (theme 2), especially for information on teachers, school programs and school infrastructure; in access to services and infrastructure (theme 8) to map services and infrastructure; in women's participation in decision-making (theme 9), to analyze electoral data at all levels; and in property rights, wealth, poverty and well-being (theme 10), especially data on property registers.
 These cases, which regard traditional sources of register and administrative data are reported in dark blue in Table 2.

 Open data also influence the measurement of gender equality in the workplace (theme 5) and of the theme on the future of work for women (theme 6), although in different ways.
 For these themes, it would be good to analyze human resource management data, especially data from big firms or the public sector to advance knowledge on gender differences in the workplace.
-However, this is not common practice yet.
+However, this is not a common practice yet.
 (These cases are reported in blue in Table 2).

 Finally, open data regrettably still affect data access more broadly.
-An example is that in some developing countries access to LFSs, the most broadly used and easily accessible data source, is subject to a fee, which can be a burden for institutions or researchers in poor countries.
+An example is that in some developing countries access to LFSs, the most broadly used and easily accessible data source is subject to a fee, which can be a burden for institutions or researchers in poor countries.